ITRS-Group/monitor-merlin/docs/install.rst

 Dependencies & Requirements
 ----------------------------

-Merlin is currently supported and tested on CentOS 7 & CentOS 8.
+Merlin is currently tested on CentOS 7 & CentOS 8.
 Merlin requires Naemon, and the Naemon binary must be installed at ``/usr/bin/naemon``.

 From package repositories
 --------------------------